top of page

 Financial Annual Report

 This level of contributed income speaks to the collective vote of confidence our community has in our mission and vision.
 The challenges incumbent in fundraising persist, and we consistently must do more with less.
-More tax-deductible support is needed today to maintain the programs we have and more is needed to preserve the ambitious trajectory we have established on behalf of our students.
-We are almost 90% reliant on tuition income, and depend on your continued investment to close this gap each year.
+More tax-deductible support is needed to maintain the programs we have and more is needed to preserve the ambitious trajectory we have established on behalf of our students.
+We are roughly 90% reliant on tuition income, and depend on your continued investment to close this gap each year.
 Our generous community of donors helps address this shortfall with philanthropic contributions in lieu of tuition increases.

 Financial Aid